Fixed: There Was a Problem Resetting Your PC in Windows 10/8/8.1/7

 3. Why is my PC stuck on resetting?

-If you PC stuck on resetting process, you should pay attention to these aspects: the hard drive has bad sectors, preventing it from reading or writing data normally; the Internet connection is not disabled, and your PC might be busying downloading updates and drivers.
+If you PC get stuck on resetting process, you should pay attention to these aspects: the hard drive has bad sectors, preventing it from reading or writing data normally; the Internet connection is not disabled, and your PC might be busying downloading updates and drivers.

 4. What to do if you can't reset your PC?